sean5446/HttpKeyboardMouse/README.md

 # HTTP Keyboard and Trackpad

 ## General
-Allows a smartphone to control the mouse and keyboard of a Windows desktop
+Allows a smartphone to control the mouse and keyboard of a Windows desktop through the browser.
+No app insteall required!

 Useful for pausing, playing, and searching for videos from the couch